Szhoosh/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Handwritten Digit Recognition Using the MNIST Dataset
+Handwritten Digit Recognition Using the MNIST Dataset from sctach using only numpy.

 # App Name: [Handwritten-Digit-Recognition]